 How to prevent male yeast infections

-It is common for the yeast infection to recur, and so to prevent its appearance, it is important to:
+It is common for yeast infections to reemerge after symptoms have seemingly improved.
+To prevent this from happening, it is important to:

-- Follow a proper diet, rich in water, fruits and vegetables to strengthen the immune system;
+- Follow an appropriate diet, rich in water, fruits and vegetables to strengthen the immune system;

 - Avoid wearing warm, tight or wet clothing;

-Strengthening the immune system is also a great way to prevent the proliferation of Candida albicans, so you should eat less sugar, exercise, and follow a healthy diet.
+Strengthening the immune system is also a great way to prevent the spread of Candida albicans, so you should eat less sugar, exercise, and follow a healthy diet.